SFoskitt/forked-tasks/README.md

+Stephanie's Note: Maybe I can port this from Android to Java for desktop.
+Maybe?

 Astrid was a popular cross-platform productivity service that was [acquired](https://web.archive.org/web/20130811052500/http://blog.astrid.com/blog/2013/05/01/yahoo-acquires-astrid/) and [discontinued](https://techcrunch.com/2013/07/06/astrid-goes-dark-august-5-goodnight-sweet-squid/) in 2013.
 The source code from Astrid's open source Android app serves as the basis of Tasks.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png"